-Rhett Kennedy is the National Insurance & Health Lead Partner at Barry.Nilsson.
+Rhett Kennedy is the National Insurance & Health Lead principal at Barry.Nilsson.

 ‘My interest in insurance law began when I took on a general litigation role at Barry.Nilsson.
 A couple of insurance files were sitting in my in-tray.
 Through those initial files, I developed some very long-standing client relationships.
 Later, my work at Barry.Nilsson. led to yearly trips to London to see clients.
 As I tell my junior lawyers, insurance is not only important because it funds most major litigation throughout the world, but also because its emergence and evolution has been largely responsible for the development of Tort Law.

 After a career spanning more than 30 years, Rhett now focuses on handling complex and strategically important claims, as well as managing a team of lawyers who specialise in:

 - Financial lines

 - Public and product liability.